cloudposse/atmos/website/docs/quick-start/configure-cli.md

 `atmos.yaml` configuration file is used to control the behavior of the `atmos` CLI.
 The file supports many features that are configured in different sections of the `atmos.yaml` file.
 For the description of all the sections, refer to [CLI Configuration](/cli/configuration).

-For the purpuse of this Quck Start, below is the minimum configuration required for Atmos to work with Terraform and to configure [Atmos components](/core-concepts/components) and [Atmos stacks](/core-concepts/stacks).
+For the purpose of this Quick Start, below is the minimum configuration required for Atmos to work with Terraform and to configure [Atmos components](/core-concepts/components) and [Atmos stacks](/core-concepts/stacks).
 Copy the YAML config below into your `atmos.yaml` file.